 Vue Bar, on the other hand, is way more casual and comfortable, focusing on tasty, stylish cocktails in an elegant, laid-back setting.
 Also located on the Bund, just across Waibaidu Bridge on the top two floors of the Hyatt on the Bund Hotel, Vue Bar boast one of the best views in the city.
 The cool ambiance of the gorgeous open-air terrace provides for an unforgettable experience, enhanced by the bar’s extensive selection of top-shelf champagnes and only the finest wines from a massive wine cellar.

 Consider Spending the Evening at One of Shanghai’s Most Famous Shows

 In case going out and partying is not really your cup of tea, you can also choose to do something completely different.
 The ‘ERA — Intersection of Time’ show is an extravagant million-dollar spectacle with stunning Chinese acrobatics telling a timeless love story.
 The spectacular choreography and the jaw-dropping performances will leave you mesmerized.
 Nobody does spectacles better than the Chinese, and if you want to end your one day in Shanghai with a bang, then this is exactly what you’re looking for.
-You can find out more and book the show here, complete with transfer and pickup at your hotel of choice.
+You can find out more and book the show here.

 WHERE TO STAY IN SHANGHAI?